-Response: Understood.
-Any roadway improvements will be identified at final site plan review.
+Applicant's response: Any roadway improvements will be identified at final site plan review.

 9. Street trees.
 In order to provide for adequate landscaping along streets within the city, street trees shall be required along the length of the property abutting a street.
 A minimum of fifty percent (50%) of the required street trees shall be shade trees, and the remaining street trees may be provided as flowering or palm trees.
 These percentages may be varied based on existing or proposed physical conditions which may prevent the ability to comply with the street tree requirements of this subsection.
-The street trees shall be planted at a minimum height and size in accordance with the requirements of Section 47-21.
-Landscape and Tree Preservation Requirements, except in the downtown RAC districts the requirements of Sec.
+The street trees shall be planted at a minimum height and size in accordance with the requirements of Section 47-21, Landscape and Tree Preservation Requirements, except in the downtown RAC districts the requirements of Sec.
 47-13.20.H.8 shall apply.
 The location and number of street trees shall be determined by the department based on the height, bulk, mass and design of the structures on the site and the proposed development's compatibility to surrounding properties.
 The requirements for street trees, as provided herein, may be located within the public right-of-way as approved by the entity with jurisdiction over the abutting right-of-way.

-Response: Street tree requirements will be determined during the site plan review and approval process.
+Applicant's response: Street trees will be provided and will be identified and reviewed during the site plan approval process.